 Tighten up your payables and receivables

 During inflation, businesses don’t want to leave their payables sitting around any longer than they have to.
-Furthermore, in times of instability, businesses want to minimise the risk of large amounts of outstanding receivables.
+Furthermore, in times of instability, businesses want to minimize the risk of large amounts of outstanding receivables.
 Traditional finance processes are complex and slow – taking weeks (or months) to settle accounts.
-When the economy is a bit wobbly, businesses need financial management solutions that can deliver customised, real-time reports, and make cash available sooner, before inflation reduces its value.
+When the economy is a bit wobbly, businesses need financial management solutions that can deliver customized, real-time reports, and make cash available sooner, before inflation reduces its value.

-Optimise your workforce and business processes
+Optimize your workforce and business processes

 When it’s time to tighten belts, digital solutions can help you boost productivity and efficiency.
 On the factory floor or in the back office, smart cloud technologies help to automate both physical and administrative tasks.
 This benefits your teams by reducing their load of error-prone and repetitive tasks.
 It frees them up to work on more value-added tasks.
 And connected technologies also help you get a bird’s eye view of both your workforce and your business processes, showing you where bottlenecks and problems are, and what to do to reduce them.

 Webcast series: Outsmart inflation

 Get best practices on how to deal with soaring costs in these expert webcasts.

 When just a few specific items rise in cost, this can be attributed to many things including isolated shortages or even social trends.
 But inflation occurs when the overall price of all goods and services goes up across an entire economy.
 Inflation can be caused when demand exceeds supply (demand-pull inflation); when production costs go up, taking prices with them (cost-push inflation); and finally, by the chicken-and-egg relationship between wages and prices: When prices go up, workers traditionally expect a rise in pay.
 And when wages go up, businesses tend to raise their prices concurrently (built-in inflation).